Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 A document **must** contain the following top-level members, describing the interface of your model.

 - `name`: The name of the registered model.
-This name uniquely identifies a collection of model versions, registered within Hydrosphere platform;
+This name uniquely identifies a collection of model versions, registered within the Hydrosphere platform;
 - `contract`: The interface of the registered model.
-This member describes inputs and outputs of the model as well as other complementary metadata, such as model signature, data profile for each field.
+This member describes inputs and outputs of the model, as well as other complementary metadata, such as model signature, and data profile for each field.

-A document **may** contain additional top-level member, describing other user-specific metadata of your model.
+A document **may** contain additional top-level members, describing other user-specific metadata of your model.

 - `metadata`: The metadata of the registered model.
-The structure of the object is not strictly defined, the only constraint is that the object must have a key-value structure, where a value can only be of a simple data type (string, number, boolean).
+The structure of the object is not strictly defined.
+The only constraint is that the object must have a key-value structure, where a value can only be of a simple data type (string, number, boolean).

-An example below shows, how a model can be defined on a top-level.
+The example below shows, how a model can be defined at a top level.

 ```json
 {